sanfinity-Iot/openremote/Demo-Smart-City.md

 If you open the OpenRemote Manager, you will see only see the 'Master' realm in the upper right realm-picker.
 The [Demo Smart City](#demo-smart-city) refers to the 'Smart City' as we have added that realm in the online demo for your convenience.

 In the 'Admin Mode' the following additional functionality is available (or [watch the video](https://youtu.be/mx9amWaItn0)).
-* Add Assets of different types, gateways, or groups
+* Add Assets of different types, other OpenRemote EdgeGateway instances, or groups
 * Add Agents for protocols to connect to real world sensors, actors or data services
 * Fully configure Assets and Agents to make it fit your required Asset type or Protocol
 * Use Global rules and/or use Groovy rules
-* Connect multiple instances of OpenRemote (e.g. in a building) as EdgeGateways to another (e.g.cloud hosted) instance of OpenRemote.
+* Connect as EdgeGateway to another (e.g.cloud hosted) instance of OpenRemote, using 'Manager Interconnect'.
 * Create and manage new Realms
 * Manage users and roles per Realm